dabnciencias/dabnciencias.github.io/_portfolio/portfolio-3.md

 ---
-title: "Induced Norm and Orthonormal Bases"
+title: "Orthogonalization and Orthonormalization (Gram-Schmidt Theorem)"
-excerpt: "Video introducing the notion of norm and its relationship with inner products, as well as that of orthonormal bases, which simplify the solution to the &quot;finding coefficients&quot; problemeven further.
-(Currently in production in collaboration with [Animathica](https://www.youtube.com/channel/UCzkyH2bxpesubzc87VxqDiA); the script and animation code can be found in [this repository](https://github.com/animathica/alganim).)"
+excerpt: "Video which illustrates the [orthogonalization and orthonormalization processes](https://www.youtube.com/watch?v=7oO6xXpaTLk&list=PL91agCMqt_mdAgHZkxyn-tscoNpu7ZHvl&index=1&ab_channel=Animathica) in finite dimensional inner product spaces and explains the [Gram-Schmidt Theorem](https://youtu.be/7oO6xXpaTLk?t=476)."
 collection: portfolio
 ---

-This video will be published in [Animathica's YouTube channel](https://www.youtube.com/channel/UCzkyH2bxpesubzc87VxqDiA) in the upcoming months.
+{% include youtube.html id="7oO6xXpaTLk" %}

+This video illustrates the orthogonalization and orthonormalization processes in finite dimensional inner product spaces, while also explaining the Gram-Schmidt Theorem.
+The writing and narration was done in Spanish but English subtitles are also available.
+It was produced in collaboration with [Animathica](https://www.youtube.com/channel/UCzkyH2bxpesubzc87VxqDiA); the video script and animation code can be found in [this repository](https://github.com/animathica/alganim/tree/main/3).